JorgeNdC2/Recommendation-Analysis/README.md

 ## Usage
 Just run the the notebook after installing all the packages.
 The two last models could take a couple of minutes.

-With the aim of having a good time and getting a glimpse of possible real-world applications, there is a Streamlit app to predict reviews entered by the user.
+With the aim of having a good time and trying something new I tried to develop a Streamlit app to predict reviews entered by the user.

+Note: The Streamlit application was not intended as part of the practice.
+I simply wanted to try out the library and decided to leave it here, but it should not be evaluated as part of the assignment.

 Just run the following command:

 ```bash